PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   their original value while the Split receives a deterministic typed clone.
 - The exact Conv/Concat root is independent from the all-output root even though both share one op-family owner.
-It owns exactly four adapters and one Conv branch; the still-raw direct Split/Conv/Concat bridge retains a local legacy adapter and remains a later independent checkpoint.
+It owns exactly four adapters and one Conv branch.
+The direct Split/Conv/Concat bridge is a separate owner because it accepts a generic bounded NHWC interior and retains a local legacy NCHW boundary rather than owning a fixed Conv/RELU chain.
 - Split-output position and Concat-input position are semantic order.
 The plan evaluates both positions but never reorders them.
 Conv may change channel width, and both original NCHW and target NHWC Concat shapes must prove the